Methane emissions: Atmospheric concentration and warming influence

-Globally averaged atmospheric concentration and its annual growth rate.
-In April 2022, NOAA reported an annual increase in global atmospheric methane of 17 parts per billion (ppb) in 2021—averaging 1,895.7 ppb in that year—the largest annual increase recorded since systematic measurements began in 1983; the increase during 2020 was 15.3 ppb, itself a record increase.
+Methane emissions from fossil fuels, industrial and agricultural practices have increased since the industrial revolution.

+Trendline of year-over-year increases demonstrates the persistent growth of methane emissions since the 1950s.

+About 60% of current methane emissions are human-caused, contributing to the growth of methane gas in the atmosphere.

-The atmospheric methane (CH_{4}) concentration is increasing and exceeded 1860 parts per billion in 2019, equal to two-and-a-half times the pre-industrial level.
+The atmospheric methane (CH_{4}) concentration is increasing and exceeded 1931 parts per billion in 2024, equal to 2.6 times the pre-industrial level.
 The methane itself causes direct radiative forcing that is second only to that of carbon dioxide (CO_{2}).
 Due to interactions with oxygen compounds stimulated by sunlight, CH_{4} can also increase the atmospheric presence of shorter-lived ozone and water vapour, themselves potent warming gases: atmospheric researchers call this amplification of methane's near-term warming influence indirect radiative forcing.
 When such interactions occur, longer-lived and less-potent CO_{2} is also produced.
 Including both the direct and indirect forcings, the increase in atmospheric methane is responsible for about one-third of near-term global heating.

 Though methane causes far more heat to be trapped than the same mass of carbon dioxide, less than half of the emitted CH_{4} remains in the atmosphere after a decade.
 On average, carbon dioxide warms for much longer, assuming no change in rates of carbon sequestration.
 The global warming potential (GWP) is a way of comparing the warming due to other gases to that from carbon dioxide, over a given time period.
 Methane's GWP_{20} of 85 means that a ton of CH_{4} emitted into the atmosphere creates approximately 85 times the atmospheric warming as a ton of CO_{2} over a period of 20 years.
 On a 100-year timescale, methane's GWP_{100} is in the range of 28–34.

 Methane emissions are important as reducing them can buy time to tackle carbon emissions.